ianrenton/SuccessWhale/README.md

 SuccessWhale
 ============

-SuccessWhale is a web-based Twitter, Facebook and LinkedIn client written in PHP, MySQL and JavaScript.
-It’s a multi-column client that will work just the same in any browser – even IE6.
-(And as far as I know it’s unique in that respect.)
-You can also use it while on networks that block twitter.com.
+SuccessWhale is a web-based Twitter, Facebook and LinkedIn client for the SuccessWhale API, written in JavaScript using Backbone.js.
+It’s a multi-column client that can merge and display feeds from several social networks however you like.
 It’s free to use by anyone, has no advertising, and source code is available right here on GitHub under the BSD licence.

 Visit http://successwhale.com to try it out!